biojava/biojava.github.io/_wikis/Richard_Holland.md

 phyloinformatics modules for us.
 The GSoC'07 project was organised by [NESCent](http://www.nescent.org/).

-I am now self-employed, and working on the designs for BioJava 3.
+I am now self-employed as part of a new biotech startup in Cambridge, [Eagle Genomics](http://www.eaglegenomics.com/), and in my spare time am working on BioJava 3.

+You can contact me at richard at uwc dot net.